matter-labs/zksync-era/core/bin/custom_genesis_export/README.md

 ## How it works

-The tool exports all entries from `initial_writes`, `storage_logs`, and `factory_deps`, except those related to the system context.
+The tool exports all entries from `storage_logs`, and `factory_deps`, except those related to the system context.
 The data is then written to a binary file using the Rust standard library following a simple serialisation format.

 `custom_genesis_export` can be built using the following command: